DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-limmichelle/README.md

 * Planar Graph
     - no edges cross in a graph
+    - Euler's Formula - Let G be a connected planar simple graph with e edges and v vertices.
+Let r be the number of regions in planar representation of G .
+Then
-    - Euler's Formula - regions = edges - vertices + 2
+    - **r = e - v + 2**
+    - A planar representation of a graph splits the plane into regions, including an unbounded region.
     - Euler's Characteristic - ℵ = regions - |edges| + |vertices| = 2

 * Homeomorphic Graphs